Hands-on: Try the Use Refresh-Only Mode to Sync Terraform State tutorial on HashiCorp Learn.

 plan file, it doesn't allow selecting a planning mode other than "refresh only",

 -auto-approve is always enabled.

-Automatically applying the effect of a refresh is risky, because if you have misconfigured credentials for one or more providers then the provider may be misled into thinking that all of the managed objects have been deleted, and thus remove all of the tracked objects without any confirmation prompt.
+Automatically applying the effect of a refresh is risky.
+If you have misconfigured credentials for one or more providers, Terraform may be misled into thinking that all of the managed objects have been deleted, causing it to remove all of the tracked objects without any confirmation prompt.